Strategy11/formidable-forms/readme.txt

 * PRO: Added functionality for a where option to be set to a taxonomy name ie [get param=tag]
 * PRO: Added functionality for a taxonomy to work with equals and not_equal in custom displays
 * PRO: Removed ajax error checking on the captcha field to fix the incorrect response messages
-* PRO: Fixed dependent data from entries fields to show the selected values on validation error and on edit
+* PRO: Fixed dependent data from entries form fields to show the selected values on validation error and on edit
 * PRO: Added `[frm-entry-update-field]` shortcode to update a single field in an entry with an ajax link
-* PRO: Added global styling option to set newly-added select fields to an automatic width
+* PRO: Added global styling option to set newly-added select form fields to an automatic width
 * PRO: Fixed calendar to allow fields mapped to a post to be used as the date field
 * PRO: Fixed conditionally hidden field options to work with post category and post status fields
-* PRO: Fixed custom displays to work automatically with pages instead of just post and custom post types
+* PRO: Fixed custom displays to work automatically with pages instead of just post and custom post types (CPTs)
 * PRO: Added functionality to frm-stats shortcode to work with posts and adds where options in key/id=value pairs. ex: [frm-stats id=x 25=hello] where 25 is the field ID and "Hello" is the value the other field in the form should have in order to display
-* PRO: Updated datepicker and timepicker to latest versions
+* PRO: Updated form datepicker and timepicker to latest versions
-* PRO: Fixed bug preventing images for saving correctly if the form is set to create a post and the upload field is not set as a post field
+* PRO: Fixed bug preventing images from saving correctly if the form is set to create a post and the upload field is not set as a post field
 * PRO: Added an "Insert Position" option to the custom display.
 This will prevent the custom display from being loaded multiple times per page, but will allow users to set when it shows up for themes like Thesis
 * PRO: Fixed number field to work with decimals and when ordering descending
 * PRO: Added a limit to the number of entries that show in the entry drop-down in places like the custom display page to prevent memory errors
 * PRO: Fixed field options to work better with symbols like &reg; in graphs
-* PRO: Automatically open collapsible heading if there is an error message inside it
+* PRO: Automatically open collapsible heading if there is a form error message inside it
 * PRO: Added type=deviation to the frm-stats shortcode.
 Example: [frm-stats id=x type=deviation]
 * PRO: Updated calculations to work with radio, scale, and drop-down fields
 * PRO: Fixed default values for check boxes